72230776-cmd/hebaWebProj/RENDER_ENV_VARIABLES.md

 ```
 SMTP_HOST=smtp.gmail.com
 SMTP_PORT=465
-SMTP_USER=72230776@students.liu.edu.lb
-SMTP_PASSWORD=zqbfhiqmctukezmo
+SMTP_USER=mayaamhaz2022@gmail.com
+SMTP_PASSWORD=fkppijsorrvrdqd
 ```

+**Note**:
+- Port 465 (SSL) is used instead of 587 (TLS) as it sometimes works better with Render's network restrictions
+- App password should have NO spaces (remove all spaces from the password)
-**Note**: Port 465 (SSL) is used instead of 587 (TLS) as it sometimes works better with Render's network restrictions.
-If emails still don't work, Render's free tier may be blocking SMTP connections entirely - in that case, orders will still work but emails won't be sent.
+- If emails still don't work, Render's free tier may be blocking SMTP connections entirely - in that case, orders will still work but emails won't be sent

 **Important Notes for Email:**
 - Remove spaces from the app password when adding to Render (no spaces)